I Saw Wax Moth Larvae! Now What?

 Mary writes: I think I saw wax moth larvae on one of my frames.
 I am new at beekeeping so I was unprepared to address the problem when I opened the hive and saw the larvae.
 Any suggestions on what to do?

-Thanks for the great questions!
+Thanks for the great question!
 Wax moths can certainly be a nuisance.
 The good news is that more often than not a strong colony of bees will take care of them on their own.

-First, be certain it is wax moth larvae?
-Depending on where you live, it could have been small hive beetle, another pest that can infest beehives in the southern part of the US.
+First, be certain, is it wax moth larvae?
+Depending on where you live, it could have been small hive beetle, another pest that can infest beehives in the southern part of the U.S.

 If it is a wax moth, my next question would be what exactly did you see?
 Just one larva?
 Several larvae?
 Was there any damage to the wax comb?
 Did you see any wax moth webbing?
 If it was just the one larva and you didn’t see any damage, I’d probably do nothing other than keep an eye on it during regular inspections.
-If, however, you have a sense it was more than just an isolated little bugger, you could consider removing the effected frame and freezing it or throwing it away.
+If, however, you have a sense it was more than just an isolated little bugger, you could consider removing the affected frame and freezing it or throwing it away.
 With either option you should replace the frame — don’t leave a big open gap!
 If you decide to freeze the frame and re-use it, simply shake all the bees off, place the entire frame in a freezer overnight, and replace it the next day.
-The freezing will kill any wax moth larva and eggs (unfortunately it will also kill any bee larva/eggs on the frame).
+The freezing will kill any wax moth larvae and eggs (unfortunately it will also kill any bee larvae/eggs on the frame).
 When you replace it the bees will clean it out.

 If the infestation is beyond one or two frames, I’d begin questioning how strong/healthy your colony is.
 The issue may be bigger than “just” wax moths.

-Finally, if you think it was just the one larva or a small scale presence of wax moths, I do not think you need to go back in the hive before your next scheduled inspection.
+Finally, if you think it was just the one larva or a small-scale presence of wax moths, I do not think you need to go back in the hive before your next scheduled inspection.
 You could wait until your next inspection and see what things look like.
 It’s possible the bees will have dealt with it on their own by then.

 I hope that helps.
 All the best!
 Let us know what other questions you have.